secretgraph/secretgraph/README.md

 -   freeze: cannot change content after viewing/fetching (use of ContentAction group fetch/view), freeze will be transformed to immutable
 -   immutable: cannot change content.
 Deletion only possible for manage permission
     -   to remove this flag manage_update permission is required and can only done via metadata update
-    -   immutable does not prevent action metadata updates
+    -   immutable does not prevent action updates (via metadata update)

 ## encrypted tags